SlimIO/Config/README.md

 }
 ```

-Now create a new Configuration instance and read it
+Now, create a new Configuration instance and read it

 ```js
 const Config = require("@slimio/config");